tusia313/js-color-generator/README.md

 #   🎨  Color generation  🎨

-## 🔮 What's it about?
+## 🖌 What's it about?

-Have You ever played in Packman?
-I have :D And It was such a fun things to almost (a bit of an exaggeration, I know) recrate it and thus practice JavaScript on its basics.
+Creating the websites or aplicattions, I always need a proper set of colors.
+As inspiration, I can use super simple Color Generator :D
-Love it! 🥰
+It's my biggest JavaScript project that I've made so far.
+I'm so proud of it! ❤️

-## 🔮 First look
+## 🖌 First look
-This is Bob
+An home page welcome us with fresh colors set,
 ![first page](./img/screen_1.png)

-and we moving Bob to the right...
+clicking a button or any key it generates a new set,
 ![secondt page](./img/screen_2.png)

-...and to the left, when he finally can find a cosy shelter behind the monitor. :)
+all over again. :)
 ![third page](./img/screen_3.png)

-## 🔮 Technologies
+## 🖌 Technologies

 + HTML 5
 + CSS 3
 + JavaScript

-## 🔮 Inspiration
+## 🖌 Inspiration
 This little project is part of an amazing Full Stack Developer Course created by  ♥ Ania Kubow ♥.
 Love this women, her sense of humor and ability to explain hard, code-things in a way that I finally understand. 🏆
 You can check this course [here](https://www.codewithania.com/about) and I absolutely encourage You to visit her [YouTube](https://www.youtube.com/@AniaKubow) channel. :)